achille-martin/pyqt-crom/README.md

-# Simple PyQt Cross-Platform App
+# PyQt-CroM (Tool to generate Cross-platforM PyQt apps)

 <a id="purpose"></a>